 Used originally to frighten away evil spirits, now placed near the front door to deter equally annoying trick or treaters, carved pumpkins have been part of Halloween celebrations for a very long time.
 Here Martyn Loach explains the process how to create the scariest pumpkin in your street.

-First you have to pick the correct pumpkin, rotund with a stem sturdy enough to act as a handle.
+First you have to pick the correct pumpkin, round with a stem sturdy enough to act as a handle.

 Hollow the pumpkin out by extracting the seeds and flesh with a fork, spoon or melon baller.
 You can then either use a sharp knife to cut a design freehand or first draw it on the skin with a pen.

 The classic face has familiar triangular eyes and nose with a mouth that stretches from ear to ear.
-Usually in need of orthodontic treatment, two or three crooked lopsided teeth are the best dentures that can be hoped for.
+Usually in need of orthodontic treatment, two or three crooked lopsided teeth are the best dentures that any pumpkin can hope for.